Dog Adoption: 19 Before and After Photos That Will Melt Your Heart

 Courtesy Orange County Animal Services, Courtesy Le Puparazzi Fine Art Pet Photography

 Cujo Petite was tiny, afraid, and a mess when her family met her at Orange County Animal Services.
 With their nurturing, she became stronger physically but still needed gentle care for her sensitive emotional state.
 Her worst fear was men, and it took 18 months before she would acknowledge her human dad.
 She keeps a watchful eye on her human mom while she’s gardening and although she is still a little hesitant about meeting new people, she’s making great strides into becoming a lot more social.
-Don’t ignore these silent signs your dog is getting sick.
+These are things you shouldn’t own if you have a dog.

 It was a blessing when a former neighbor came to check on the puppy she had given away to a neighbor before she moved.
 That puppy was Justice, who was now seven months old and in dire straights.
 He had been neglected for so long that his collar had become embedded in his neck, causing a painful infection.
 Though young, Justice has been ignored most of his life and in constant pain, he still managed to wag his tail in excitement when PETA got involved.
 His physical and psychological scars are fading, and his family says he’s an incorrigible snuggler and a lovable bed hog.
 Don’t miss these true stories that prove animals have emotions just like us.